fredfredfred/ah-advert-api/README.md

       "firstRegistration": "2016-12-01",
       "title": "Title 1111"
     }' "http://localhost:9000/advert/1"
+return code on success: 204, 201 (on creation)

 DELETE  /advert/1

-    curl -X DELETE -H "Content-Type: application/json" -H "Cache-Control: no-cache" "http://localhost:9000/advert/1"
+    curl -X DELETE -H "Content-Type: application/json" -H "Cache-Control: no-cache" "http://localhost:9000/advert/1" return code on success: 204

 ## Known limitations
 * The find all adverts really returns all of them.
 In a production scenario this should be somehow limited, for example with a paged access.
 * There is no authentication => Should be secured in some way in production
+* On create the returned data is a plain string instead of JSON containing the id of the created advert